-While this is not technically bad behaviour, as it is uncontrollable, it can be extremely frustrating for dog owners to deal with.
+This is not exactly a bad behaviour as it's an uncontrollable act.
 Some dogs, especially puppies, have the tendency to urinate after getting excited to see you when you come home.
-The excitement from guests coming over to your house can also cause your dog to exhibit this behaviour.
+The excitement from guests coming over to your house can also cause your dog to exhibit this same behaviour.
 You will need a lot of patience as well as some form of training to curb this behaviour.

 If your dog is not neutered or spayed, he is more prone to have the urge to mark his territory.
 Dogs who feel insecure or threatened by new dogs or dogs living in the neighbourhood may also start marking their territory.
 One way to stop this behaviour is to spay or neuter your dog if he is not already.

 If your dog is already spayed or neutered but still marking territory, you should try close supervision to break his habit.
 Confine your dog to one area of the house and make sure he is not able to get out of this area by barricading him with baby gates.